southpolenator/SharpDebug/Documentation/WinDbgExtension.md

 !CsDebugScript.openui
 ```
 UI interactive mode is more powerful than regular interactive mode as it provides C# editor, completion window, XML documentation, etc.

+Learn more about easier scripting in [interactive mode](InteractiveMode.md).

 ### Screenshots
 ![UI interactive mode 1](../samples/ui1.png)